 For those seeking to summit Everest or other high peaks, Mingma's advice is clear: preparation, acclimatisation, mental fortitude, and respect for nature are crucial.

-Meeting Dawa, a survivor of the 2015 Everest avalanche and earthquake, was a poignant and emotional experience.
+Meeting Dawa, an Everest avalanche survivor and witness to the 2015 earthquake, was a poignant and emotional experience.
 Although my dream of trekking to Everest was shattered due to health issues, this encounter provided insight into the allure of the Himalayan Mountain and the tragedy that can accompany climbing it.

 The natural disaster devastated Nepal, leaving millions homeless and without necessities, and rebuilding efforts have been ongoing.
 But Dawa’s resilience and persistence are testimony to the strength of the human spirit in the face of adversity.